 Skip to main content

 At dawn, Pratap was in his socks, minus the shoes, in her office room as everyone was still tired and sleeping.
 Nowhere could he find the file.
 He frowned as he looked up at the room.
-It was shut and a faint sound of music could be heard from inside.
+It was shut, and a faint sound of music could be heard from inside.
 She was awake.
 He looked disappointed.
-He needed to read the terms on the file.
+He needed to read the terms in the file.
 Anyhow.

 To his surprise, he found Brownie in the corridor as he walked towards his room.
 A sly smile curved his lips.
-He turned her door nob as noiselessly as he could.
+He turned her doorknob as noiselessly as he could.
 Thank god it’s not locked!
-He let Brownie in expecting to hear her voice as he hid.
+He let Brownie in, expecting to hear her voice as he hid.
 Instead, all he could hear was the song on the stereo.

 Subah ki dhoop pe issi ki dastakhat hai, issi ki roshni uri jo har taraf hai…